IBM/mas-tas-appconnect-flows/README.md

 ## Step 2 - Import the Selected Flow in App Connect

-Follow the below steps to import your flow.
+Follow the below steps to import the flow.

 <details><summary><b>Import Steps</b></summary>

-From your App Connect Dashboard, click 'New' and select 'Import Flow' from the drop down menu.
+From the App Connect Dashboard, click 'New' and select 'Import Flow' from the drop down menu.

 <img src="/Pics/App-Connect-Dashboard.jpeg">

-Either drag and drop or select the flow you'd like to import.
-In this example, we'll be using the MX2TRI Person flow.
+Either drag and drop or select the flow for import.
+In this example, the MX2TRI Person flow will be used.

 <img src="/Pics/Uploaded_Flow.png" width=300>

-Your flow should now be uploaded onto your App Connect instance.
-From this screen you can navigate using the 'Edit flow' button to see the individual nodes of this flow.
-Be sure to select the HTTP account that you configured for Maximo to TRIRIGA for the connector.
+The flow should now be uploaded onto the App Connect instance.
+From this screen navigate using the 'Edit flow' button to see the individual nodes of this flow.
+Be sure to select the HTTP account that was configured for Maximo to TRIRIGA for the connector.

 <img src="/Pics/Completed_Flow.png">